vonum/book-shelf/README.md

 ### Books to Read:

 #### Engineering
-- The Pragmatic Programmer - From Journeyman to Master
 - The Clean Coder - A Code of Conduct for Professional Programmer
 - Haskell Programming from First Principles
 - Amazon Web Services in Action